akib1098/ak-ste/README.md

 # ak-ste
-this is named after thel local file of my pc and it's for git & github learning.
+this is named after the local file of my pc and it's for git & github learning.
+Now i use it for python and practice python libraries and frameworks.